KennethManzi1/8-week-SQL-Challenge/Case 4 Data Bank/C. Data Allocation Challenge.md

 Next thing we will need to do is to get customer balance at the end of each month.

-Again since we need the customer transaction data, we will need the CTE again to write the query to get the customer closing balance
+Again since we need the customer transaction data, we will need the Customer Transactions CTE again to write the query to get the customer closing balance

 ````sql